pnp/modernization/Solutions/PageTransformationUI/docs/modernization-ui-faq.md

 - Ensure you're using the latest version of the transformation service.
 Check the [upgrade guide](upgradeguide.md) to learn how to do this.
 - Setup your Azure Function to use a regular App Service plan instead of a consumption based plan: the regular plan keeps your service "alive" and does not incur the cost of activating the service when there's a demand
 - Setup the service in the same Azure location as where your tenant is

+## My script editor and content editor web parts are not transformed

+As there's no 1st party modern web part that can replace the classic script editor and content editor web parts these web parts are not transformed.
+There however is an open source modern script editor web part that can be used, the steps below described how to update your environment and `webpartmapping.xml` file to make this work:

+### Prepare your environment

+Install the open source script editor web part (https://github.com/SharePoint/sp-dev-fx-webparts/tree/master/samples/react-script-editor) to your tenant.

+### Instructions for creating an updated webpartmapping.xml file

+- Grab a default version from https://github.com/SharePoint/sp-dev-modernization/blob/master/Tools/SharePoint.Modernization/SharePointPnP.Modernization.Framework/Nuget/webpartmapping.xml
+- Then uncomment the mapping for script editor, content editor and html form web part (lines 193, 204, 521).
+The default `webpartmapping.xml` already contains the needed mapping for using the custom script editor, but since that web part is not installed by default the mapping is commented out

+### Instructions for updating the webpartmapping.xml file for Transformation service usage

+The easiest way to deploy the Azure Function app binaries is by using Kudu:

+- Go Azure provisioning Function App
+- Click on Platform features and select Advanced tools (Kudu) from the Development Tools section
+- Drag the updated webpartmapping.xml file inside the `wwwroot` folder pane